Build Your Future at UCR!

 Minimum GPA Requirement

-UC Riverside will not consider SAT or ACT scores for admission or scholarship purposes through fall 2024.
+UC Riverside will not consider SAT or ACT test scores when making admission decisions or awarding scholarships.
 If you choose to submit test scores as part of your application, they may be used as an alternative method of fulfilling minimum requirements for eligibility or for course placement after you enroll.
-Details regarding UC’s testing policy can be found online.
+View UC’s testing policy UC's testing policy.

-Comprehensive review is the process by which UC Riverside (UCR) evaluates first-year applicants, who meet minimum UC requirements, using multiple measures of achievement and promise, while considering the context in which each student has demonstrated accomplishment.
+Comprehensive review is the process by which UCR evaluates first-year applicants, who meet minimum UC requirements, using multiple measures of achievement and promise, while considering the context in which each student has demonstrated accomplishment.
 UCR will calculate an Academic Index Score (AIS) for all first-year applicants.
 The faculty of UCR have designated the measures described below to be used to calculate the AIS.

 To meet minimum requirements, you must earn a GPA of 3.0 or higher (3.4 for non-residents) in “a–g” courses taken during grades 10 and 11 (including summers before and after), weighted by a maximum of eight semesters of UC-approved honors points.